OlleMattsson/yijing/src/static/iching.md

 <a name="62"></a>
 62. Hsiao Kuo / Preponderance of the Small

-above CHêN THE AROUSING, THUNDER below KêN KEEPING STILL, MOUNTAIN
+above CHÃªN THE AROUSING, THUNDER below KÃªN KEEPING STILL, MOUNTAIN

 While in the hexagram Ta Kuo, PREPONDERANCE OF THE GREAT